Team11260/ftc_app/README.md

-Team 11260's main code repository for the 2018-19 Rover Ruckus season
+This is FTC Team 11260 Up-A-Creek Robotics' main code repository for the 2018-19 season Rover Ruckus.